CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 -
 - Monte Carlo methods to

+## ODE

 Much of modern computational plasma physics is focused on inventing schemes that preserve at least some of the conservations and other properties of the continuous Vlasov-Maxwell system.
-Vlasov codes: This is an area of active research and has applications to the study of turbulence in fusion machines and also exploring fundamental plasma physics in phase-space function is conserved.
+ ...function is conserved.
 The macro-particle equations-of-motion are

 $$\frac{d\mathbf{x}}{dt} = \mathbf{v}$$